Best Push-Ups For Biceps That You Can Do Anywhere

 Reverse Grip Push-Ups

-1. Start in a standard push-up position and place your hands slightly wider than your shoulders with your palms flat on the floor and your fingers pointing towards your feet.
+1. Start in a standard push-up position.
+Place your hands slightly wider than your shoulders, palms flat on the floor, and fingers pointing towards your feet.

 Tips

-1. If you don’t have enough mobility in your wrists for this push-up variation, or it hurts your wrists, you can try warm before exercise, use wrist straps, or do the same on an incline surface.
+1. If your wrists are not mobile enough, this push-up variation can hurt them.
+Before exercise, use wrist straps or do the same on an inclined surface.

-2. Always make sure to do a proper warm up, especially focusing on warming up and stretching your wrists!
+2. Always warm up properly, especially by focusing on warming up and stretching your wrists.

 2. Archer Push-Up

-In Archer push up, arms are kept wider than the normal push up position and as you lower your body, you transfer the majority of your weight to one of your hands and incline towards that hand while the other hand is kept straight.
-Simultaneously move your body to both sides.
-You have to maintain a tight, steady, and controlled body to perform archer push-ups.
+In Archer push-ups, the arms are kept wider than in the normal push-up position.
+As you lower your body, you transfer most of your weight to one of your hands and incline towards that hand, while the other is kept straight.

 Archer Push-Up